OWASP/Top10/2017/en/0xc0-note-about-risks.md

 ## It's About the Risks that Weaknesses Represent

-The Risk Rating methodology for the Top 10 is based on the[OWASP Risk Rating Methodology](https://www.owasp.org/index.php/OWASP_Risk_Rating_Methodology).
+The Risk Rating methodology for the Top 10 is based on the [OWASP Risk Rating Methodology](https://www.owasp.org/index.php/OWASP_Risk_Rating_Methodology).
 For each Top 10 category, we estimated the typical risk that each weakness introduces to a typical web application by looking at common likelihood factors and impact factors for each common weakness.
 We then ordered the Top 10 according to those weaknesses that typically introduce the most significant risk to an application.
 These factors get updated with each new Top 10 release as things change and evolve.

 The [OWASP Risk Rating Methodology](https://www.owasp.org/index.php/OWASP_Risk_Rating_Methodology) defines numerous factors to help calculate the risk of an identified vulnerability.
 However, the Top 10 must talk about generalities, rather than specific vulnerabilities in real applications and APIs.
 Consequently, we can never be as precise as system owners can be when calculating risks for their application(s).
 You are best equipped to judge the importance of your applications and data, what your threats are, and how your system has been built and is being operated.